JG-1202/json-utils/README.md

 ### isArray
 Checks whether input variable is an Array `[]`.

+### isEqual
+Tests whether `A` equals `B`.
+Deep comparison between the two to check whether both are equal.
+Checks strict equality and Object, Array, and Date equality.

 ### isJson
 Checks whether input variable is either an Array  `[]` or an Object `{}`.